wangg12/3D-Aware-Ellipses-for-Visual-Localization/README.md

 ```

-> **WARNING**: Because of assumptions on the camera roll made in P2E (used when only 2 objects are visible), the z-axis of the scene coordinate system needs to be vertical (and the XY-plane is horizontal).
+> **WARNING**: Because of assumptions on the camera roll made in P2E (required when only 2 objects are visible), the z-axis of the scene coordinate system needs to be vertical (and the XY-plane is horizontal).
 If this is not the case in your dataset but you still want to handle the 2-objects case, you will need to transform the scene coordinate system.
 This is what we did for the Chess scene (see `prepare_7-Scenes.py`).

 ### Automatic data annotation

-Elliptic annotations for objects can then be generated from the scene model and the pose-annotated images using `annotate_objects.py`.
+Elliptic annotations for objects can be generated from the scene model and the pose-annotated images using `annotate_objects.py`.
 This adds objects annotations (bounding box, category, projection ellipse) to a dataset file.
 Our JSON format is actually based on the format used by Detectron2 and can thus be used for training both Faster R-CNN and the ellipse prediction networks.

-The full pre-processing pipeline (preparation + annotation) for generating the training and testing datasets for the Chess scene can be run with:
+**The full pre-processing pipeline (preparation + annotation) for generating the training and testing datasets for the Chess scene can be run with:**
 ```
 sh run_preprocessing.sh path/to/chess/scene/folder
 ```